HariSekhon/DevOps-Perl-tools/README.md

 #### Configuration for Strict Domain / FQDN validation ####

 Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list.
-This is done via my [Lib](https://github.com/harisekhon/lib) submodule - see there for details on configuring to permit custom TLDs like `.local`, `.intranet`, `.vm`, `.cloud` etc. (these common ones are already supported by default).
+This is done via my [Lib](https://github.com/harisekhon/lib) submodule - see there for details on configuring to permit custom TLDs like `.local`, `.intranet`, `.vm`, `.cloud` etc. (all already included in there because they're common across companies internal environments).

 ### Updating ###